BdR76/CSVLint/extra/readme.md

 Note: Technically the CSV Lint plugin can use max 31 different column colors.
-However, for 16 or more colors the script starts generating very similar looking colors, which doesn't really work well, 12 colors is probably the optimum.
+However, for 16 or more colors the script starts generating very similar looking colors, which kind of defeats the purpose, 12 colors seems to be the optimum.
 The 16 colors xml is provided here just for the sake of completion.

 ### CSVLint.xml configuration ###